libai1943/Reactive_Pure_Pursuit_Control_Based_AGV_Path_Planner/ReadMe.md

 ## Reactive Pure Pursuit Control Based AGV Path Planner
 This repository implemented a fast path planner for an autonomous ground vehicle in cluttered environments.
+Since the original dataset which contains 1000 cases is too large, it is divided into 10 datasets.
+However, you can still process directly with these 1000 cases by running RunMe.py.
 ### Requirement

 *   Python 3.6 or above